Tennis-Djokovic accepts wildcard entry at Eastbourne

-June 21 Three-time Wimbledon champion Novak Djokovic has accepted a main draw wildcard to play at the Aegon International in Eastbourne starting June 23, the organisers said on Wednesday.
+June 21 (Reuters) - Three-time Wimbledon champion Novak Djokovic has accepted a main draw wildcard to play at the Aegon International in Eastbourne starting June 23, the organisers said on Wednesday.

 This is the first time since 2010 that Djokovic will play a grass court event between the French Open and Wimbledon.